pyapp-kit/psygnal/README.md

 obj.value_changed.connect(slow_callback)
 ```

-This one is called synchronously
+This one is called synchronously (note the order of print statements):

 ```py
 obj.value_changed.emit('friend')